hydradatabase/docs/guides/Postgres Query Optimization + Diagnostic Tooling.md

 ### Optimize SELECT Clause

-Efficiency issues in queries can be addressed by using specific column names instead of the *  argument in SELECT statements.
+Efficiency issues in queries can be addressed by using specific column names instead of the `*` argument in SELECT statements.
 Additionally, it is important to execute the HAVING clause after filtering the data with the SELECT statement, as SELECT acts as a filter.
-To illustrate, replacing * with Payment_id in Group by can improve the query performance.
+To illustrate, replacing `*` with `payment_id` in GROUP BY can improve the query performance.
 You can see the change in execution plans in both the queries.

 ![](/.gitbook/assets/query-optimization-images/picture4.PNG)